Method Man is a way of life.

 Method Man, the person and the song, has so many hooks that simply keep one engaged.
 The delivery is a wonder to experience.

-Lines like “Pat-a-cake, pat-a-cake, hey, the Method Man” and “Don’t eat Skippy, Jif or Peter Pan / Peanut butter ’cause I’m not butter” mixes fun and being lighthearted, but Method Man is not soft like the texture of butter.
+Lines like “Pat-a-cake, pat-a-cake, hey, the Method Man” and “Don’t eat Skippy, Jif or Peter Pan / Peanut butter ’cause I’m not butter” mix fun and being lighthearted, but Method Man is not soft like the texture of butter.

 The lyrics “I snap back like a rubber / Band, I be Sam, Sam-I-Am / And I don’t eat green eggs and ham” highlight Method Man’s mix of humour and resilience, comparing himself to a rubber band that has the flexibility to recover from challenges.